gregduncan/dt-frontend-code-challenge/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-## Updates to the library
+## Updates

-When there are updates to the component library you should update the version in the package.json file and run the following

-`yarn`

-If you're not seeing changes in your component library, restart the local server, which should correct any caching issues.
+Add all html markup updates to the index.html file.
+For CSS updates add selectors to styles.less.
+If you're unfamiliar with CSS  preprocessors don't worry, you can use standard CSS in the styles.less file.
+The code challenge uses [Vite](https://vitejs.dev/) for frontend tooling.
+When running in dev mode all files will be hot reloaded.